-Priority: Action completed? ✓ Recommend that MBS arrangements be expanded as soon as practical after the introduction of the new MBS items outlined above.
+Priority: Action completed? total of 40 psychological services and up to a total of 20 dietetic services per year. ✓ Recommend that MBS arrangements be expanded as soon as practical after the introduction of the new MBS items outlined above.
 Funding an increased number of dietitian services under the MBS ✓ Recommend access to a higher number of dietetic services for all patients with eating disorders, but expand access to dietetic care to patients with AN and patients with other eating disorders who have complex needs and have not responded to treatment at a lower level of intensity and are at high risk of serious medical and psychological complications as a first step.
 Investigate providing specific reimbursement for services provided by allied health professionals to contribute to multidisciplinary care plans and case conferencing through the MBS. ✓ The matter of reimbursement of allied health and mental health professionals for MBS case conferencing and contributing to MDT care plans referred to the Allied Health Reference Group.
 Funding for family and carer support. ✓ Highlight that there is a need for increased support for families and carers of patients with eating disorders. ✓ Specify that family and carers should be involved in multidisciplinary team (MDT) treatment discussions where appropriate.
-Support upskilling and further training for all MDT members to address shortages of expert and experienced practitioners in diagnosing and treating patients with eating disorders. ✓ Make non-MBS item recommendations that support the dissemination of clinical guidelines around treatment of people with eating disorders to all clinicians, and support the development/and or extension of specific training by professional bodies and relevant training
+Support upskilling and further training for all MDT members to address shortages of expert and experienced practitioners in ✓ Make non-MBS item recommendations that support the dissemination of clinical guidelines around treatment of people

 Priority: Action completed?

+diagnosing and treating patients with with eating disorders to all clinicians, and

+eating disorders. support the development/and or

+extension of specific training by

+professional bodies and relevant training

 organisations, relating to eating disorders

 which could be used for credentialing.

 Funding for family therapy ✓ Recommended that Family Based

 Therapy is made an appropriate

 intervention to the provided under the

 existing items for focussed psychological

 strategies (FPS) and any services provided

-through the new MBS items recommended
+through the new MBS items

-in this report.
+recommended in this report.

 ✓ Highlight that there is a need for

 increased interventions with families and

 carers of patients with eating disorders.

-\checkmark Highlight that it would be beneficial for
+✓ Highlight that it would be beneficial for

 the MBS to fund providing services to

 family members and carers where the

 patient is not present.

-Note that allied health and mental health professionals employed by state services would not be eligible to claim MBS items for involvement in case conferences when acting in their capacity as a state employee.
+^{}Note that allied health and mental health professionals employed by state services would not be eligible to claim MBS items for involvement in case conferences when acting in their capacity as a state employee.